For 2020 Democrats, The Race Is On To Win Over Black Voters

 A few weeks later, Julian Castro, the former Secretary of Housing and Urban Development, explicitly spoke about reforming the justice system when he announced his candidacy for president, saying that "for far too many people of color, any interaction with the police can become fatal."

-And just last week on The Late Show with Stephen Colbert, New York Sen. Kirsten Gillibrand announced her intentions to run for president by mentioning the need to take on "institutional racism."
+Just last week on The Late Show with Stephen Colbert, New York Sen. Kirsten Gillibrand announced her intentions to run for president by mentioning the need to take on "institutional racism."

+And California Sen. Kamala Harris chose the Martin Luther King Jr. holiday to announce her campaign, highlighting issues of racial inequality and her parents' experience in the civil rights movement.
+"The thing about Dr. King that always inspires me is that he was aspirational," Harris told ABC's Good Morning America on Monday, nodding to a theme of her campaign.

 All of these Democrats are making explicit appeals to African-American voters in the early stages of announcing their plans to seek the presidential nomination.
-And at least half a dozen Democrats interested in the 2020 presidential race are speaking at events on Monday to commemorate Martin Luther King Junior Day.
+And at least half a dozen Democrats interested in the 2020 presidential race are speaking at events on Monday to commemorate King.

 It's a sign of how important black voters are in the Democratic primary and a recognition of the growing reality that to win a general election, they'll need strong black voter turnout.
 In 2016, black turnout fell in key cities, such as Milwaukee, Detroit, and Philadelphia, in states Hillary Clinton lost.